telecasteren/foodiegram/ReadMe.md

 ```

 **Why _only_ Tailwind?**
-If you don't need the functionality like login and signin,</br> and only want to see and do changes to the design and styling, this is the way.
+If you don't need the functionality like login/signin,</br> and only want to see and do changes to the design and styling, this is the way.

 ## ⭐ Contributing

-Right now I'm not looking for contributors, as this is a school project.</br>
+**Right now I'm not looking for contributors, as this is a school project.**</br>
 When contributing becomes available, see guidelines and more about it here:
 [CONTRIBUTING.md](docs/CONTRIBUTING.md).